Density wave theory

 Density wave theory or the Lin–Shu density wave theory is a theory proposed by C.C.
 Lin and Frank Shu in the mid-1960s to explain the spiral arm structure of spiral galaxies.
-The Lin–Shu theory introduces the idea of long-lived quasistatic spiral structure (QSSS hypothesis).
-In this hypothesis, the spiral pattern rotates in a particular angular frequency (pattern speed), whereas the stars in the galactic disk are orbiting at a different speed depending on their distance to the galaxy center.
-The presence of spiral density waves in galaxies has implications on the star formation, since the gas orbiting around the galaxy may be compressed and form shock periodically.
-Theoretically, the formation of global spiral pattern is treated as an instability of the stellar disk caused by the self-gravity, as opposed to tidal interactions.
+The Lin–Shu theory introduces the idea of long-lived quasi-stationary spiral structure (QSSS hypothesis).
+In this hypothesis, the spiral pattern rotates with a particular angular frequency (pattern speed), whereas the stars in the galactic disk orbit at varying speeds, which depend on their distance to the galaxy center.
+The presence of spiral density waves in galaxies has implications on star formation, since the gas orbiting around the galaxy may be compressed and cause shock waves periodically.
+Theoretically, the formation of a global spiral pattern is treated as an instability of the stellar disk caused by the self-gravity, as opposed to tidal interactions.
 The mathematical formulation of the theory has also been extended to other astrophysical disk systems, such as Saturn's rings.